 David A. Goldberg, Assistant Attorney General and General Counsel to the Authority.
 Mr. Goldberg was appointed General Counsel of the Authority in February 2012.
 Prior to his appointment, from 2005-2011, Mr. Goldberg served as General Counsel to an international group of insurance underwriting companies which were owned by the Aon organization, and later the ACE Group of companies.
 These businesses included Combined Insurance Company of America, and its worldwide affiliates, Combined Life Insurance Company of New York, and Sterling Life Insurance Company.
 Mr. Goldberg was eventually appointed to the Board of Directors for each of these companies.
 From 2000-2005, he held the position of Executive Vice President and General Counsel of ChoiceParts, LLC, an automotive technology joint venture comprised of publicly held companies ADP, Reynolds and Reynolds and CCC Information Services.
 Mr. Goldberg began his legal career in 1993 at the law firm Sidley & Austin, where his practice included commercial litigation, insurance and reinsurance counseling, and corporate reorganization.
-He graduated from Washington University School of Law in 1993, and the University of Michigan in 1990.
+He graduated from Washington University School of Law in 1993 and the University of Michigan in 1990.

 Paul Kovacs, P.E., Chief Engineer.
 Mr. Kovacs has been Chief Engineer since November, 2007.
 As Chief Engineer of the Authority, Mr. Kovacs is responsible for the organization of the Engineering Department, including policies, procedures, and performance, to ensure the integrity and safety of the Tollway infrastructure and the implementation of the Move Illinois and Congestion-Relief Programs.
 He oversees a staff of engineers and consultants and manages the Engineering Department with a combined staff of approximately 500 employees.
 Mr. Kovacs joined the Authority in 1999.
 As Deputy Chief and Deputy Program Manager, he successfully managed the high profile conversion to open road tolling under extremely tight deadlines.
 Mr. Kovacs has also overseen much of the Tri-State and I-88 rehabilitation under the Congestion-Relief Program.
 Mr. Kovacs received his B.S.
 Degree in Civil Engineering from the University of Illinois at Urbana-Champaign.
 He is a Registered Professional Engineer in the States of Illinois and Michigan.

 Michael Stone, Chief of Staff.
-Mr. Stone has been with the Authority since February 2011.
-Prior to joining the Authority, Mr. Stone served as the Chief Deputy Assessor/Chief of Staff for the Cook County, Illinois Assessor's Office and served in various capacities during his 8 year term, including as Chief Legal Counsel to the Cook County Assessor.
+Mr. Stone was appointed as Chief of Staff in July 2011, after joining the Authority in February 2011.
+As Chief of Staff, Mr. Stone reports directly to the Executive Director and is responsible for the execution and monitoring of Authority objectives, policies, guidelines and programs and insuring the Executive Director's goals and objectives are comprehensively addressed among the Authority's 1500 employees.
+Prior to joining the Authority, Mr. Stone served as the Chief Deputy Assessor/Chief of Staff for the Cook County, Illinois Assessor's Office and served in various capacities during his 8-year term, including as Chief Legal Counsel to the Cook County Assessor.
 His duties included advising the office on all matters of taxation, public policy, law, and capital planning and spending and serving on Mayor Richard M. Daley's Task Force on Tax Reform, Assessor's designee to the State of Illinois' Committee on Property Tax Reform and the keystone leader of the John D. and Catherine T. MacArthur Foundation Preservation Compact Task Force.
-He was also elected as a director of the International Association of Assessing Officers, the premier 7,000 member international organization on property taxation.
+He was also elected as a director of the International Association of Assessing Officers, the premier 7,000-member international organization on property taxation.
 Previously, he was in private practice at the law firms of Kirkland & Ellis and Cotsirilos, Tighe and Streicker, where he specialized in transactional work and finance.
 He has a B.A. in Economics and Government from Harvard University and a J.D. from The University of Chicago Law School.